Jessica Chastain

 Jessica Michelle Chastain (born March 24, 1977) is an American actress and producer.
-Known for primarily starring in films with feminist themes, she has received various accolades, including an Academy Award and a Golden Globe Award.
+Known for primarily starring in projects with feminist themes, she has received various accolades, including an Academy Award and a Golden Globe Award, in addition to nominations for a Primetime Emmy Award, two Tony Awards and two British Academy Film Awards.
 Time magazine named her one of the 100 most influential people in the world in 2012.

 Chastain developed an interest in acting from an early age and made her professional stage debut in 1998 as Shakespeare's Juliet.
-After studying acting at the Juilliard School, she was signed to a talent holding deal with the television producer John Wells.
-She was a recurring guest star in several television series, and took on roles in several stage productions.
+After studying acting at the Juilliard School, she worked on television and stage.
 After making her film debut at age 31 in the drama Jolene (2008), Chastain had her breakthrough in 2011 with six film releases, including the dramas Take Shelter (2011) and The Tree of Life (2011).
 She received Academy Award nominations for playing an aspiring socialite in the period drama The Help (2011) and a CIA analyst in the thriller Zero Dark Thirty (2012).

 Greater commercial success came with the science fiction films Interstellar (2014) and The Martian (2015), and the horror film It Chapter Two (2019).
 Chastain received further acclaim for playing strong-willed women in the dramas A Most Violent Year (2014), Miss Sloane (2016), and Molly's Game (2017), and the television miniseries Scenes from a Marriage (2021).
 She went on to portray Tammy Faye Bakker in the biopic The Eyes of Tammy Faye (2021), winning the Academy Award for Best Actress, and Tammy Wynette in the miniseries George & Tammy (2022).

 On Broadway, Chastain has starred in revivals of The Heiress (2012) and A Doll's House (2023).
+The latter earned her a nomination for the Tony Award for Best Actress in a Play.
 She is the founder of the production company Freckle Films, which was created to promote diversity in film, and is an investor in the soccer club Angel City FC.
-She is vocal about mental health issues, as well as gender and racial equality.
-She is married to fashion executive Gian Luca Passi de Preposulo, with whom she has two children.
+Chastain is vocal about mental health issues, as well as gender and racial equality.
+She is married to fashion executive Gian Luca Passi de Preposulo, and they have two children.

 Early life and education

 Jessica Michelle Chastain was born on March 24, 1977, in Sacramento, California, to Jerri Renee Hastey (née Chastain) and rock musician Michael Monasterio.
 Her parents were both teenagers when she was born.
-Chastain is reluctant to publicly discuss her family background; she was estranged from Monasterio, who died in 2013, and has stated that no father is listed on her birth certificate.
-She has two sisters and two brothers.
+Chastain is reluctant to publicly discuss her family background.
+She was estranged from Monasterio, who died in 2013, and has stated that no father is listed on her birth certificate.
+Chastain has two sisters and two brothers.
 Her younger sister, Juliet, died by suicide in 2003 following years of drug addiction.
 Chastain was raised in Sacramento by her mother and stepfather, Michael Hastey, a firefighter.
-She says her stepfather was the first person to make her feel secure.
-She shares a close bond with her maternal grandmother, Marilyn, whom she credits as someone who "always believed in me".
+Her family struggled financially.
+Chastain has said that her stepfather was the first person to make her feel secure.
+She shares a close bond with her maternal grandmother, Marilyn, and credits her as someone who "always believed in me".